sashadt/docs/docs/troubleshooting.md

 ###  What are the system requirements for sandbox deployment?

-The DataTorrent RTS Sandbox is a complete, stand-alone, instance of the Enterprise Edition as a single-node Hadoop cluster on your local machine.
-Following are prerequisites for DataTorrent RTS:
+The system requirements for Sandbox deployment are as follows:
 -  [VirtualBox](https://www.virtualbox.org/) 4.3 or greater installed.
 -  6GB RAM or greater available for Sandbox VM.